-Many of you regular readers already know, I was one of Kinsta’s first customers way back in the day.
-I fell in love with their managed WordPress hosting service so much that when an opportunity to join their team opened up I didn’t think twice.
-This past year we’ve launched so many new features I can’t even keep track.
-One of these, which I know a lot of you affiliate marketers will be interested in is the Kinsta affiliate program.
-I got to be part of creating this and personally think it’s one of the best in the industry right now.
+I was one of Kinsta’s first customers.
+I fell in love with their managed WordPress hosting service so much that I didn’t think twice when an opportunity to join their team opened up.
+Fast forward a couple of years, I’m doing my own thing again and am just a happy user and affiliate.
+I got to be a part of creating the initial Kinsta affiliate program and personally think it’s one of the best in the industry.

-For those of you who are new here, Kinsta is a premium managed WordPress host, powered by Google Cloud Platform.
-Being as I work there I’m no longer a part of the program, however, being a huge affiliate marketer nerd myself, I got to give input on what I know you guys want.
-And that is… recurring commissions! 🙌
+For those of you who don’t know, Kinsta is a premium managed WordPress host, powered by Google Cloud Platform.
+Being as I used to work there and being an affiliate marketer nerd myself, I got to give input on what I know everyone wants.
+And that is, recurring commissions! 🙌

 - You earn $50 to $500 after every signup based on the type of plan you refer.

 - You get 10% monthly recurring commissions on top of the signup bonus.

 - Long 60-day cookie for those sign-ups dragging their feet.
 Moving to a new host is a pretty big deal for some, especially those with larger and more complex WordPress installations.

 - Monthly payments straight to your PayPal account.